facebook/hhvm/hphp/test/ext_zend_compat/README.md

 2. loaded into HHVM as a DSO;

-3. built independently from the main build tree, following the standard recipie for building a zend extension for HHVM `hphpize && cmake . && make`
+3. be built independently from the main build tree, following the standard recipie for building a zend extension for HHVM, namely: `hphpize && cmake . && make`

 It is tempting to build the DSO as part of the main root-level all-encompassing cmake/make, but that doesn't provide an environment to